kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Comparing Lexicon and ML Methods

-Lexicons offer transparency.
+Lexicons offer transparency
-ML adapts to domain language.
+ML adapts to domain language
 Choice depends on context

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.